Its-Itachi/Diabetes-Prediction/README.md

 ## 📝 Notes

 - Make sure to activate your virtual environment every time before running the app.
-- The training step creates `model.pkl` which is used by the Flask app for prediction.
+- The training step creates `model.pkl` and `scaler.pkl` which are used by the Flask app for prediction.
+- SHAP explainability requires `shap` package and is optional for advanced insights.
 - For any issues, feel free to open an issue on GitHub or reach out to me!

 ---